kowith337/PersonalFilterListCollection/docs/Facebook0-Bypassing.md

 And not just it have problem that can see on web browser, even Facebook apps and their platform are also in somewhat problematic!
 - If you using their official productivity apps (such as Pages manager, Ads Manager, etc.) certains navigation will not done in each apps itself, instead, it will open your main app or default web browser if you didn't have main app installed.
+- Somehow about any videos that you've got on or share to someone or chat group in Facebook MESSenger, the video will prevent to play and prompt about using data cost, but unfortunately, you're still can't play any videos while using mobile data!
 - If you remember since the first introduce of "Instant Games" in MESSenger, many users who use mobile data are unable to play games unless connect to regular networks (Wi-Fi for example, exclude hotspot share.)
   > I knew that they've resolved this problem at later time, but for me, **I WILL NOT FORGET THIS!**
 - Even third party full game and apps that can integrate with your Facebook account, an API connections will be redirected to an another way, and cause the app sometime cannot retrieve any user informations from Facebook, or even cannot use apps.
 (As I remember, Disa messenger via App password, for example.)